wadmp/wadmp.github.io/src/gen3/explanations/device management/README.md

 ![config_prof_menu](../images/management/ConfigProfile1.png)

-8. You can overview Configuration Profile values by clicking on it, you can Clone or delete, or you can create new Config Profile from scratch, if you know your desired settings names and values.
+8. You can overview Configuration Profile values by clicking on it.

 ![Config Profile Compare](../images/management/ConfigProfileCompare3.png)

+9. you can Clone or delete, or you can create new Config Profile from scratch, if you know your desired settings names and values.

-9. Compare by choosing 2 Configuration Profiles of your desire.
+10. Compare by choosing 2 Configuration Profiles of your desire.

 ![Config Profile Compare 2](../images/management/CompareConfigurationProfile-2.png)